apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 Apache Zookeeper can now be used to handle [auto discovery of Hazelcast members](../ticketing/Hazelcast-Ticket-Registry.html) in a cluster.

+### JDK 17 Compatibility

+CAS is able to build and run successfully against the latest versions of JDK 17.
+The JDK baseline requirement continues to be set at JDK 11, and this release is keeping up with JDK releases to ensure CAS can correctly switch the baseline requirement when deemed necessary.

 ## Other Stuff

 - SAML2 Unsolicited endpoint is now able to preserve custom query parameters.